aragon/docs/src/court/README.md

 - `[GUARDIAN]`: address of the guardian you will activate the tokens for
 - `[AMOUNT]`: amount of fake ANT tokens you will activate for the specified guardian (it doesn't require adding the decimals, so to activate 10,000 ANT simply enter `10000`)
 - `[FROM]`: address paying for the fake ANT tokens; this must be the address you used to claim the tokens from the faucet
-- `[NETWORK]`: name of the Aragon Protocol instance you are willing to use: `staging`, `rinkeby`, or `ropsten`
+- `[NETWORK]`: name of the Aragon Court instance you are willing to use: `staging`, `rinkeby`, or `ropsten`

 Note that you can also avoid the flag `--verbose` if you want to avoid having too much details about the transactions being sent to the network.

 You can check your current stake as a guardian in the dashboards linked above in section 8.1.

-### 8.5.
-Creating a dispute
+### Creating a dispute

-As you may know, disputes can only be submitted to Aragon Protocol through smart contracts that implement a specific interface to support being ruled by the protocol itself.
+As you may know, disputes can only be submitted to Aragon Court through smart contracts that implement a specific interface to support being ruled by the court itself.
 This is specified by the [`IArbitrable`](../../packages/ethereum/contracts/arbitration/IArbitrable.sol) interface.

 Thus, the first thing we should do is to deploy an Arbitrable contract.
 You can do this from the CLI running the following command: